aces/Loris/modules/dicom_archive/README.md

 ## Purpose

-The DICOM Archive module provides a front end to view the metadata about DICOMs which have been processed by the LORIS database via the imaging pipeline.
-It includes both failed and successful scans.
+The DICOM Archive module provides a front end to view the metadata about DICOM studies and series that have been registered in the LORIS database via the first step of the imaging pipeline (using `dicomTar.pl`).
+Protocol checks and QC are performed later on and not represented in this module."

 ## Intended Users